-Truck driver error is the most common cause1 of collisions involving large commercial trucks in the United States.
+Truck driver error is the most common cause1 of collisions involving large commercial trucks in the United States, according to our truck accident attorneys.
 When you think of driver errors, you likely think of texting and driving, drunk driving, speeding, and similar acts.
-One type of driver negligence that is not widely recognized is driving with health issues.
+But, our truck accident lawyers find that one type of driver negligence is not widely recognized.
+That type of negligence is driving with health issues.

 The Federal Motor Carrier Safety Administration (FMCSA)2 has stringent regulations for commercial truck drivers regarding their health.
 In order to obtain or maintain a commercial driver’s license (CDL), an individual must undergo and pass a medical examination to show that they do not have any specific health conditions that may interfere with their ability to safely operate a commercial truck.
 In the past, drivers would collude with medical professionals to get false sign-offs on a clean bill of health do that they could renew their licenses.
 In response to this fraudulent and dangerous practice, the FMCSA now requires that all drivers go to a government-approved medical professional for their examinations.